Adopt a Storm Drain

 Keep it Clean

-Keep all leaves, limbs and debris cleared away from drains; too much of any of these can block the drian meaning water can’t flow properly and flooding may result.
+Keep all leaves, limbs and debris cleared away from drains; too much of any of these can block the drain meaning water can’t flow properly and flooding may result.
 Also, any material that goes into a storm drain will end up in a local stream without treatment if the pipe is not directed to the wastewater treatment plant (which most are not).
-Even natural materials such as leaves and grass clippings can degrade water quality.
+Even natural materials such as leaves and grass clippings can degrade water quality, causing an excess of nutrients and sediment.
+This can lead to suffocation of plants growing on the banks/in ditches or even harm aquatic wildlife.
 Pet waste, oils from parking lots and driveways, lawn fertilizers, and street litter that wash into a drain will pollute our waterways, too.

 Be sure to check the drain BEFORE a rain event to ensure the drain is not blocked with things that will wash into the drain when it rains.
 In winter, snow and ice can also block the drain leading to standing water in the street and flooding.
 When possible, remove as much of the snow and ice as possible and create a 1 foot path along the curb leading to the drain.
 Pollutants from yards and streets will accumulate in the snow and ice over the winter and then rush into the drain and nearby stream during spring thaws.